gschmutz/nosql-workshop/04-working-with-mongodb/README.md

 db.persons.countDocuments()
 ```

-Note: notice that not all documents are exactly the same.
+**Note:** notice that not all documents are exactly the same.
 The "Sandra Bullock" document does not contain the `tradeMark` array.
 The collections are schema-less, there is only a JSON parsing being done and therefore the document has to be valid JSON.
 Let's see what happens if we are using an invalid document.

 ```
-db.persons.insert (
+db.persons.insertOne (
 {
     "id: 0000113,
     "name": "Invalid Actor"